Murders of Alison Parker and Adam Ward

 On the morning of August 26, 2015, news reporter Alison Parker and photojournalist Adam Ward, both employees of CBS affiliate WDBJ in Roanoke, Virginia, United States, were fatally shot while conducting a live television interview near Smith Mountain Lake in Moneta.
-They were interviewing Vicki Gardner, executive director of the local chamber of commerce, when all three were attacked by a gunman.
+They were interviewing Vicki Gardner, executive director of the local chamber of commerce, when all three were attacked by a gunman in a shooting.
 Parker, age 24, and Ward, age 27, died at the scene, while Gardner survived.

 The gunman was 41-year-old Vester Lee Flanagan II, a former reporter at WDBJ who had been fired in 2013 for disruptive conduct.
-After a five-hour manhunt, Flanagan shot himself during a car chase with police officers and died later at a hospital.
+After a five-hour manhunt, Flanagan shot himself in the head during a car chase with police officers and later died at a hospital.

 Events

 Murders

 At the time of the shooting, Alison Parker and Adam Ward were conducting a live interview with Vicki Gardner at Moneta's Bridgewater Plaza about upcoming events for the 50th anniversary of Smith Mountain Lake, 26 mi southeast of Roanoke.
 The shooting occurred at 6:46 a.m.
 EDT in the middle of the segment, which was broadcast on WDBJ's morning news program Mornin'.
 Video of the incident showed Parker conducting the interview when at least eight gunshots were heard, followed by screams.
 Ward's camera fell to the ground, briefly capturing the image of Flanagan holding a Glock 19 9mm pistol.

-WDBJ then switched back to Mornin' anchor Kimberly McBroom at the station's news studio, seemingly confused by what had just happened.
+WDBJ then switched back to Mornin' anchor Kimberly McBroom at the station's news studio, seemingly surprised and confused by what had just happened.
 She later stated that she believed the noises could have been a car backfiring or shots being fired in the background.